DocsBlog

 For server-side pagination where the total count is known beforehand, you can provide a count value to the pagination options.

-The Data Grid automatically calculates the total number of pages based on the count and pageSize values when using client-side pagination.
+This also means that the Data Grid will no longer automatically calculate the total number of pages based on the count and pageSize values (as per usual for server-side pagination).

 Page Change Action